top of page

 2. How long will it take to learn Tai Chi?

-1. Learning a Tai Chi form usually takes about 6-9 months with regular practice.
+1. Learning a Tai Chi form usually takes about 6-9 months with regular practice outside of class.
 Learners who depends on practice at class once a week will not be able to catch up with class progress and will take longer to learn the whole Tai Chi Form.

 2. Upon completion of form learning, learners will need to continue with revisions to strengthen understanding of the underlying principles to Tai Chi movements.